ssbc/ssb-secure-partial-replication-impl-spec/README.md

 One starting point for this module would be [feed-syncer](https://github.com/arj03/ssb-browser-core/blob/master/feed-syncer.js).

-### SSB network fixture

-Similar to [ssb-fixtures] we need a module where we can play with different network setups.
-This should work as an end-to-end test.

-### Fixed ssb-ebt
+### Fixed SSB-ebt

 A EBT component that only takes care of EBT replication for a given subset of feeds.
 Could start with [simple-ebt](https://github.com/arj03/ssb-browser-core/blob/master/simple-ebt.js).

+### SSB-friends

+SSB friends has been untangled from ssb-replicate and should be run in that mode.

 ### Feedless identity

 Module that interprets the feedless identity purpose feeds and presents an interface to query this.
 We probably should use [box2 DM] for private messages to these identities.

-### ssb-friends

-SSB friends has been untangled from ssb-replicate and should be run in that mode.

 ### Trustnet